vrockai/pipeline-test/docs/content.md

 ---

-## Linking microbial Sphagnum degradation and acetate mineralization in acidic peat bogs: from global insights to a genome-centric case study
+## Linking microbial Sphagnum degradation and acetate mineralization in acidic peat bogs: from global insights to a genome-centric case study.
+ 20.09.2020, _AR St James, JB Yavitt, SH Zinder, RE Richardson_

+Ombrotrophic bogs accumulate large stores of soil carbon that eventually decompose to carbon dioxide and methane.
+Carbon accumulates because Sphagnum mosses slow microbial carbon decomposition processes, leading to the production of labile intermediate compounds.
+Acetate is a major product of Sphagnum degradation, yet rates of hydrogenotrophic methanogenesis far exceed rates of aceticlastic methanogenesis, suggesting that alternative acetate mineralization processes exist.
+Two possible explanations are aerobic respiration and anaerobic respiration via humic acids as electron acceptors.
+While these processes have been widely observed, microbial community interactions linking Sphagnum degradation and acetate mineralization remain cryptic.
+In this work, we use ordination and network analysis of functional genes from 110 globally distributed peatland metagenomes to identify conserved metabolic pathways in Sphagnum bogs.
+We then use metagenome-assembled genomes (MAGs) from McLean Bog, a Sphagnum bog in New York State, as a local case study to reconstruct pathways of Sphagnum degradation and acetate mineralization.
+We describe metabolically flexible Acidobacteriota MAGs that contain all genes to completely degrade Sphagnum cell wall sugars under both aerobic and anaerobic conditions.
+Finally, we propose a hypothetical model of acetate oxidation driven by changes in peat redox potential that explain how bogs may circumvent aceticlastic methanogenesis through aerobic and humics-driven respiration.

 [Source](https://www.nature.com/articles/s41396-020-00782-0)

+10.1038/s41396-020-00782-0

 ---